-- Transportation, including existing rail lines - PPs developed by the Equity Team
+Transportation, including existing rail lines

-&lt;sup>1 Link21 defines priority populations (PPs) as the census tracts where people are most affected by negative economic, mobility, community, health, and safety outcomes.
-Assessing how benefits and impacts from Link21 work could accrue to PPs is a key part of the program's equity work.
-In support of Link21's equity goals, the ECO Report identifies environmental constraints and transportation opportunities for PPs.
-The Link21 Team understands, however, that communities beyond PPs have been marginalized.
+&lt;sup>1 Link21 defines PP as the census tracts where people are most affected by negative economic, mobility, community, health, and safety outcomes.
+Assessing how benefits and impacts from Link21 work could accrue to PP is a key part of the program's equity work.
+In support of Link21's equity goals, the ECO Report identifies environmental constraints and transportation opportunities for PP. The Link21 Team understands, however, that communities beyond PP have been marginalized.
 Additional tools and methods will be used to understand Link21's impact on these communities at appropriate points in the program timeline.

+- PP developed by the Equity Team

 - Community vulnerability/environmental burdens

 - Recreation

 - Community facilities

 - Utilities (major facilities)

 - Existing land use

 - Important farmland

 - Biological resources

 - Cultural resources

 - Hazardous waste and materials

 - Hydrology and sea level rise (SLR)

 - San Francisco Bay Conservation and Development Commission (BCDC) jurisdiction

-To support the opportunities analysis, the Environmental Consultant Team relied on the Market Analysis, Draft Phase 0 Planning and Engineering Technical Summary, mapping of PPs, and co-creation efforts completed by other Link21 teams.
+To support the opportunities analysis, the Environmental Consultant Team relied on the Market Analysis, Draft Final Phase 0 Planning and Engineering Technical Summary Report, mapping of PP, and co-creation efforts completed by other Link21 teams.
 In addition, the Environmental Consultant Team identified opportunities related to collaboration with local and regional efforts for conservation of natural resources, and areas of housing and job growth based on land use plans.